AmirJamshidiBandari/MIPS32_Summary/Optimization_Example/OPTIMIZATION_EXAMPLE.md

 ## Optimization Goal

-The goal of this optimization was to reduce the execute-stage critical path and increase the maximum stable FPGA clock frequency.
+The goal of this optimization was to reduce the execute stage critical path and increase the maximum stable FPGA clock frequency.

 The original design performed multiplication in a single cycle.
 This made the multiplier part of a long combinational path and limited the clock speed of the CPU.